Quantum sensing with nanoparticles for gravimetry; when bigger is better

 \subsection{Typical features of cavity optomechanics}

 In general, a cavity optomechanical system consists of three main ingredients.
 Firstly, a mechanical mode, such as the centre-of-mass (c.o.m.) motion of the end-mirror of a Fabry-Perot cavity, as shown in Figure~\ref{fig:schematic}(A).
 It can also be the c.o.m. motion of a levitated nanoparticle \cite{chang_cavity_2010,kiesel_cavity_2013}, a membrane \cite{chan_laser_2011} or a cantilever structure \cite{metzger_cavity_2004}.
-Levitated optomechanics benefits from total environmental isolation \cite{millen_optomechanics_2020} whereas some clamped systems possess exceptionally high frequency mechanical modes in the microwave frequency range~\cite{kippenberg_cavity_2008}.
+Levitated (nanoparticle) optomechanics benefits from excellent environmental isolation \cite{millen_optomechanics_2020} whereas some clamped systems possess exceptionally high frequency mechanical modes in the microwave (MW) frequency range~\cite{kippenberg_cavity_2008}.
 Typical c.o.m. oscillation frequencies of levitated nanoparticles range from a few \,kHz to several hundred \,kHz~\cite{kiesel_cavity_2013,delic_cooling_2020,millen_optomechanics_2020}.
-The c.o.m. mass of typical nanoparticles varies from $10^{-19}$\,kg to $10^{-16}$\,kg~\cite{delic_cooling_2020,millen_cavity_2015,millen_optomechanics_2020}.~\footnote{For levitated systems, rotational and librational motion at higher frequencies is also studied \cite{kuhn_optically_2017,ahn_optically_2018,reimann_ghz_2018,rashid_precession_2018,rahman_laser_2017}.
+The mass of nanoparticles typically employed in levitated optomechanics varies from $10^{-19}$\,kg to $10^{-16}$\,kg~\cite{delic_cooling_2020,millen_cavity_2015,millen_optomechanics_2020}.~\footnote{For levitated systems, rotational and librational motion at higher frequencies is also studied \cite{kuhn_optically_2017,ahn_optically_2018,reimann_ghz_2018,rashid_precession_2018,rahman_laser_2017}.
 For clamped systems, internal mechanical modes such as radial breathing modes, which can possess GHz frequencies, are routinely used to demonstrate near-quantum ground state preparation \cite{schliesser_resolved-sideband_2009}.
 Higher order mechanical modes are also studied \cite{jiao_nonlinear_2016}.}